 - Share your goal with friends and their parents, your school counseling office, alumni organizations, the local chamber of commerce, community groups you have joined.

 - Thank everyone who helps you in even a small way.

 Take advantage of Job-Hunt’s many invaluable job search links and articles.
 Begin with these resources:

 © Copyright, 2009, Kathleen Lyons.
 All rights reserved.
 Used with permission.

-Job-Hunt's Green Jobs Job Search expert, Kathleen Lyons, is a workforce training and performance support specialist, and the publisher and editor of Green Job Idea Blog.
+Job-Hunt's Green Jobs Job Search expert, Kathleen Lyons, is a workforce training and performance support specialist.
 She believes that the emerging green economy offers huge opportunities for both white- and blue-collar job seekers to find satisfying and meaningful work.
 Kathleen holds membership in the Northeast Sustainable Energy Association (NESEA), Co-op America, The International EcoTourism Club and the Cape & Islands Renewable Energy Collaborative.